algolia/algoliasearch-client-scala/README.md

  * **highlightPreTag**: (string) Specify the string that is inserted before the highlighted parts in the query result (defaults to "&lt;em&gt;").
  * **highlightPostTag**: (string) Specify the string that is inserted after the highlighted parts in the query result (defaults to "&lt;/em&gt;").
  * **optionalWords**: (array of strings) Specify a list of words that should be considered optional when found in the query.
  * **allowTyposOnNumericTokens**: (boolean) If set to false, disable typo-tolerance on numeric tokens (=numbers) in the query word.
 For example the query `"304"` will match with `"30450"`, but not with `"40450"` that would have been the case with typo-tolerance enabled.
 Can be very useful on serial numbers and zip codes searches.
-Default to false.
+Defaults to false.
- * **ignorePlurals**: (boolean) If set to true, simple plural forms won’t be considered as typos (for example car/cars will be considered as equal).
-Default to false.
+ * **ignorePlurals**: (boolean) If set to true, singular/plural forms won’t be considered as typos (for example car/cars and foot/feet will be considered as equivalent).
+Defaults to false.
  * **advancedSyntax**: Enable the advanced query syntax.
 Defaults to 0 (false).

   * **Phrase query:** a phrase query defines a particular sequence of terms.
 A phrase query is build by Algolia's query parser for words surrounded by `"`.
 For example, `"search engine"` will retrieve records having `search` next to `engine` only.
 Typo-tolerance is disabled on phrase queries.

   * **Prohibit operator:** The prohibit operator excludes records that contain the term after the `-` symbol.
 For example `search -engine` will retrieve records containing `search` but not `engine`.
  * **replaceSynonymsInHighlight**: (boolean) If set to false, words matched via synonyms expansion will not be replaced by the matched synonym in the highlighted result.
-Default to true.
+Defaults to true.
  * **maxValuesPerFacet**: (integer) Limit the number of facet values returned for each facet.
 For example: `maxValuesPerFacet=10` will retrieve max 10 values per facet.
  * **distinct**: (integer) Enable the distinct feature (disabled by default) if the `attributeForDistinct` index setting is set.
 This feature is similar to the SQL "distinct" keyword: when enabled in a query with the `distinct=1` parameter, all hits containing a duplicate value for the`attributeForDistinct` attribute are removed from results.
 For example, if the chosen attribute is `show_name` and several hits have the same value for `show_name`, then only the best one is kept and others are removed.
+ To get a full understanding of how `Distinct` works, you can have a look at our [guide on distinct](https://www.algolia.com/doc/search/distinct).
  * **typoTolerance**: (string) This setting has four different options:

   * **true:** activate the typo-tolerance (default value).

   * **false:** disable the typo-tolerance

-  * **min:** keep only results with the lowest number of typo.
-For example if one result match without typos, then all results with typos will be hidden.
+  * **min:** keep only results with the lowest number of typos.
+For example if one result matches without typos, then all results with typos will be hidden.

   * **strict:** if there is a match without typo, then all results with 2 typos or more will be removed.
-This option is useful if you want to avoid as much as possible false positive.
  * **removeStopWords**: (boolean) Remove stop words from query before executing it.
 Defaults to false.
 Contains stop words for 41 languages (Arabic, Armenian, Basque, Bengali, Brazilian, Bulgarian, Catalan, Chinese, Czech, Danish, Dutch, English, Finnish, French, Galician, German, Greek, Hindi, Hungarian, Indonesian, Irish, Italian, Japanese, Korean, Kurdish, Latvian, Lithuanian, Marathi, Norwegian, Persian, Polish, Portugese, Romanian, Russian, Slovak, Spanish, Swedish, Thai, Turkish, Ukranian, Urdu)

 You can easily retrieve settings or update them: